 “In short, he’s a wilderness badass.” – Field & Stream

 Short Version Of Tim’s Bio:

 Tim Smith has been a full-time guide and outdoor educator since founding the Jack Mountain Bushcraft School in 1999.
-He is a Registered Master Maine Guide, has been featured on the Discovery Channel, written for Field & Stream and has a master’s degree in education.
+He has been a Registered Master Maine Guide since 2002, has been featured on the Discovery Channel, written for Field & Stream and has a master’s degree in education.
 For the expanded version, read on.

 Tim grew up on a lake in a small town in New Hampshire.
 From a young age he was camping, fishing and learning how to get around in a canoe.

 When he was four, his dad brought him to a natural history museum where he saw a native-built dugout canoe that had been pulled from the bottom of a nearby lake in the 1950’s.
 He was curious about who built it, how they did it, and what happened to those people.
 Piqued at an early age, the curiosity of how other cultures live has never left him.